-Then the pilot route leg (40 million US\$) should be erected and pilot vehicles should be fabricated (2 million US\$).
+In combination with research and development the pilot route leg (40 million US\$) should be erected and pilot vehicles should be fabricated (2 million US\$).
 With sufficient finances it can be accomplished within 2...3 years.
 The pilot leg can be erected in any country where investors believe their investments can enjoy protection and the designer can be sure of the proper protection of the intellectual property and the copyright.
 A special research and designing center should also be established in this country.